 A Section from the Plan of the Burying Ground, Dundee, 1832, showing No.355

-The "stone" in question that the Convener sat on is believed to be monument No.355, and I say monument as the stone pillar was noted in the volume Dundee Delineated 1822, also by James Thomson in 1832 as having an inscription.
+The "stone" in question that the Convener sat on is believed to be monument No.355, the stone pillar is noted in the volume Dundee Delineated 1822, also by James Thomson in 1832 as having an inscription.
 This being:-

 East side: William Renney, north side: Janet Alison, west side: Arthur Wemyss, south side: Matildy Renney.
 And a year of 1042.

 Number 355 also has a claimant in the above register, being "Claimant: Allison Wymss, David Hutcheson Grocer, Family of Thomas Wymss".

 Convener stone in relation to other monuments.